okta/odyssey/packages/docs/base/elements.md

 id: base-elements
 title: Elements
 headline: Elements
-description: A glossary of standard HTML elements styled using the Odyssey Base.
+description: A glossary of standard HTML elements provided by Odyssey.
-lead: A glossary of standard HTML elements styled using the Odyssey Base.
+lead: A glossary of standard HTML elements provided by Odyssey.
 ---

 ## abbr <a name="abbr"></a>